OsadchyAA/hello-world/README.md

 # hello-world

+Hello, Earth!

-My first try to make normal program
+It is my first try to make normal program.
+I'm a student of MSU.
+Let's make some noize!